-David Lee Roth’s third full-length studio album, A Little Ain’t Enough, was released on this date in 1991 (Jan.
-15th).
+David Lee Roth’s third full-length studio album, A Little Ain’t Enough, was released Jan.
+15th, 1991.
 It’s full of ’80s “Big Rock” sound, FUN lyrics, party attitude, and wild guitar solos.

 On its 25th anniversary, we’re featuring the official music videos from the album, a couple sexy fan-made videos, a recent interview with producer Bob Rock, and insights from guitarist Jason Becker.

 David Lee Roth’s third solo album “A Little Ain’t Enough” marks something of a turning point in Diamond Dave’s career, and in some ways, represents the end of an era–not just the end of David Lee Roth’s relevancy as a solo artist, but the end of an era in popular music–namely 80s pop-metal.

 After the “Skyscraper” world tour, Steve Vai left Dave’s band (bassist Billy Sheehan had left prior to the tour) and Dave had to rebuild his band.
 Dave kept hold-overs Gregg Bissonette (drums), Matt Bissonette (bass), who had played on the “Skyscraper” tour, Brett Tuggle (keyboards) and added guitarists Jason Becker and Steve Hunter to record this album.
 As everyone knows, Becker was tragically diagnosed with ALS prior to the recording of the album and was unable to tour in support of it.